 The teenage years are a time of transition from childhood into adulthood.
 Teens often have a strong desire to be independent.
 So they may struggle with still being dependent on their parents.
-They may also feel overwhelmed by the emotional and physical changes they are going through.
+They may also feel overwhelmed by the emotional and physical changes they are experiencing.